ikegami-yukino/oll-python/README.rst

 oll-python
 ==========
-This is a Python binding of oll, which is a library for machine learning.
+This is a Python binding of the OLL library for machine learning.

-Currently, Oll 0.03 supports following algorithms:
+Currently, OLL 0.03 supports following algorithms:

 - Perceptron
 - Averaged Perceptron